-Fun Life Crisis – The moment you realize you’re getting deep into normal, responsible adult life and could use a little (or a lot) more fun in your life.
+Fun Life Crisis is that feeling that you get when you’re deep into 9-5, responsible adult life and could use a little (or a lot) more fun in your life.

-Check out some of our Oregon favorites here:
+Check out some of our popular Oregon posts here:

-- 30 Incredible Things To See & Do Along The Oregon Coast
+- 15 Fun Things To See And Do In Portland, Oregon

 - Guide To The Best Waterfalls Near Portland, Oregon

 - 30 Incredible Things To Do Along The Oregon Coast

 - 10 Memorable Places To Stay In Bend, Oregon